novano1d/pySteg/README.md

 ## Example usage:
-To encode run `pysteg e` and to decode run `pyteg d` Both of these will promt the user.
+To encode run `pysteg e` and to decode run `pyteg d` Both of these will prompt the user.